Johann Pucher: Biography

 Pucher was born on August 26, 1814 in Kranj in the Duchy of Carniola in the Austrian Empire (now Slovenia).
 He was the son of Joseph Pucher and Maria Lebar Pucher, and he was baptized Augustin Johann Pucher.

 As a schoolchild, Pucher was interested in art, languages, and the natural sciences, especially chemistry and physics.
 He wanted to study art, but obeyed his mother's wish and became a Catholic priest.
 However, he continued to experiment in photography, art, and music.
-When the French Academy of Sciences announced the invention of the daguerreotype on 19 August 1839, Pucher quickly mastered the process, but it was too expensive, so he developed his own way of making photographs.
-On April 19, 1842, he invented a photographic process on glass that he called the hyalotype, or "svetlopis" in Slovene.
+When the French Academy of Sciences announced the invention of the daguerreotype on August 19, 1839, Pucher quickly mastered the process, but it was too expensive, so he developed his own way of making photographs.
+On April 19, 1842, he invented a photographic process on glass that he called the hyalotype, or svetlopis in Slovene.
 His photos are also called puharotypes, in his honor.
-The first report about his invention was published in the newspaper Carniolia in 1841.
+A report about his invention was published in the newspaper Carniolia in 1841.

 While living in Bled, Pucher met a French viscount, Louis de Dax, who wrote about him in the Parisian magazine La Lumière.
 The church then moved Pucher to a small village, Cerklje, where his contacts abroad lessened.
-Ultimately, he became sick from the harmful substances used in his experiments and died at the age of 49.
+Ultimately, he became sick from the harmful substances used in his experiments.
+He died of "hectic fever" (Zehrfieber) at the age of 49.